orlof/dcpu-admiral/README.md

 <h5 id="3.6">Prototypes</h4>

-Dicts create() method that can be used to create new dicts that are based on the prototype:
+Dict.create() can be used to create new dicts that are based on the prototype:

 <pre>
 >ship={}                  # create prototype object (i.e. dict)